coretao-infra/moreLLMMCP/README.md

 - Canonical handler layer for easy LLM provider extension
 - Secure, Azure-only deployment (no local emulator)
 - Atomic, testable, and observable endpoints
+- **Always use the most recent, natively supported Azure and Terraform features**
+- **No legacy ARM/JSON or PowerShell deployment artifacts**
+- **All infrastructure is managed as native Terraform, with only essential resources**

 ## Quick Start
 1. Clone the repo